tarans65/ctfchallenge/README.md

 Name: Slack Leak (Medium)

 Description:
 The Law Offices of Mack, Cole, & Slaw currently use Slack as their main messaging system.
 However, it seems that their slack channels have been hacked!
 Explore the files and find the flag!
-Attached: slack_leak.zip
+Attached: slack_messages.zip

 How to Solve:
    - Review files and look for secret messages